moveslikejaekyu/Network-Analysis/README.md

 The above picture is 'Yonsei Uni's Class Network Community Graph'.
 Nodes bound together in the same community were marked in the same color.
 The number of communities is 27 and the graph density is 0.08.
-We used this network and started in-dept analysis
+I used this network and started in-dept analysis
  </br>

 First, I checked the assigned class list for each community.
 It was necessary to see what the classes assigned to each community were and what the commonalities were.